MUCI/jquery-usos/doc/core.init.md

   * **extraParams** - Optional.
 Extra parameters to be appended to all issued requests.
 This is useful for passing CSRF tokens when you're using a proxy.

-#### A note on USOS API proxy setup

-Currently, jQuery-USOS sends all requests using POST and without OAuth.
-You will need to set up your own USOS API proxy if you need to access non-anonymous methods.

-  * The proxy should sign all the incoming USOS API requests with your USOS API Consumer Key and (optionally) your user's Access Token.
-  * If you have an Administrative Consumer Key, then you can usually use `as_user_id` parameter with ID extracted from your `$_SESSION`.
-  * Your proxy should be guarded against CSRF attacks (especially if you're an administrative consumer!).
-  * If needed, we may provide a code sample.

 ### entityURLs